Jajatim/C-Game-Environment/README.md

 What's to come ?
 - More in depth object configuration and possibilities
-- Object animation (with sprite sheets)
+- Object animation (with sprite sheets) - difficult, but now possible (from 02/02/2018)
-- We'll see
+- We'll see what else !